Are you going to the automotive trade show everyone is talking about? It’s Top Dog and we’re not your average convention.

 Every year, we’ve done it.
 There’s been a clear winner.
 Christian builds off of this statement by saying,

-As for our line-up at Top Dog…
+As for our line-up at our not so typical trade show, Top Dog…

 We have Jon Taffer, the bar rescue guy.
 We’re going to try to create some sort of scenario where he yells at Christian.
 I don’t know how we’re going to do that, it’d be that hard.
 But I mean he’s an expert on customer service and the psychology of pricing strategies.
 We have the incredible Robert Cialdini, the author of Pre-Suasion and Influence.
 We have the incredible and fascinating Chase Hughes, author of The Ellipsis Manual.
 Lastly, we have Matt Baiamonte.